hejunxian256/PHBS_BlockChain_2019/BlockChain_Homework2/README.md

 #### **Test Case and Analysis**
 * A mined the genesis block, so the coinbase transaction goes to A. We create a new block chain with the genesis block.
-* B mined another genesis block, so the coinbase transaction goes to B.
+* B mined another genesis block.
 * B's genesis block should not be added to the existing block chain.

 #### **Code**